Roots of Unity Filter Part 3 - Roots of Unity Filter

 Note

 This is a three part series I wrote back in 2019 on a technique applicable to certain competitive math problems: roots of unity filters.
 See the first two parts for a recap of complex numbers and roots of unity respectively.
-This post will actually go over the technique as well as what kind of problems it can be applied to.
+This post will go over the technique as well as what kind of problems it can be applied to.

 Guiding Problem